 A Related Link:

-My son Martin's Queens On A Chessboard web site presents the same information as above, but enhanced by his excellent full-sized diagrams for each of the First Solutions we have found so far.
-He also gives detailed descriptions of his own work on this puzzle.
+My son Martin's Queens On A Chessboard web site presents the same information as in my table above, but his presentation is enhanced by excellent full-sized diagrams for each of these First Solutions.
+He includes a very detailed description of his own work on this puzzle.

 Additional Information On The Table Above: